 The third area of investigation focuses on the working conditions of the teachers and school leaders.
-Questions considered include: What are some of the key issues as expressed by teachers and school leaders that affect their working conditions?; and how are policies and practices aligned with the Recommendations on the Training, Working and Living Conditions of Teachers (African Union Commission, 2017) and Teacher Support and Motivation Framework" and other guides?
+Questions considered include: What are some of the key issues as expressed by teachers and school leaders that affect their working conditions?; What are the levels of wages for teachers and do they benefit from various benefits?; How do teachers compare to other groups in terms of their standards of well-being?; and how are policies and practices aligned with the Recommendations on the Training, Working and Living Conditions of Teachers (African Union Commission, 2017) and Teacher Support and Motivation Framework" and other guides?
 (UNESCO IICBA, 2017).